 Put this Jar of Hearts in your beach bag with the sunscreen, or slip it into your carry-on; this tightly-plotted, yet multifaceted, book of character-driven, psychological suspense is a recommended, buzz-worthy addition to your summer - or anytime - TBR!
 Perfect for a long flight or train ride, once started, you will not want to stop reading!
-But you may want to prevent the passenger next to you from sneaking glances at your copy; Jar of Hearts does contain a fair amount of sexual content.
-In fact, in the midst of all of the red herrings, twisty, page-turning goodness, as well as a blossoming romantic attraction between characters, Jar of Hearts addresses how sex can be weaponized for self-validation, manipulation, and dominance, and explores what exactly constitutes a "healthy" sexual, and loving relationship.
+In the midst of all of the red herrings, the twisty, page-turning goodness, as well as a blossoming, romantic attraction between characters, Jar of Hearts addresses how sex can be weaponized for self-validation, manipulation, and dominance, and explores what exactly constitutes a "healthy" sexual, and loving relationship.

 Years back, I read Ms. Hillier's debut, as well as her second novel.
-While I very much enjoyed them both, of the three (and if memory serves), Jar of Hearts has the most three-dimensional characters, and possibly the most well-developed plot.
-It is also the one that has lingered, and the one I'm already thinking of re-reading at some point.
+While I very much enjoyed them both, of the three, Jar of Hearts is the one that has lingered, and the one that I'm already thinking of re-reading at some point.
 With the use of flashbacks, the tension in the book accelerates as the reader learns what actually happened to sixteen year old murder victim Angela Wong all those many years ago, and the book's ultimate reveal is one of those wonderful, gasp-out-loud moments that we crime fiction readers love!
 Five of five "hearts" from Mystery in Minutes for the utterly addictive and captivating Jar of Hearts, by Canadian author Jennifer Hillier!

 Best for Crime Fiction Readers: